magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 Why, I can’t quite explain.
 It’s not logic but something closer to texture—a quiet dissonance I can’t ignore.

 I first came to Sydney years ago, when I was still living in Brisbane.
 After a short trip, a friend asked how it was.
 “Wonderful,” I said.
-“Sydney’s a perfect place to visit—but I’d rather live in Brisbane.”
+“Sydney’s a perfect place to visit—but not for stay.”

 He looked surprised.